 How to fix?
 For starters, enquire about the pain points of your friends, employees, and customers and work them out.
 Further, use websites like User Testing to learn the responses from the visitors and their experience with your site.

 The concept of the virtual marketplace has been somewhat restricted.
 It is the website that covers the brand, but there is nothing beyond it.
 Most of the online retailers are seeking their goals by hiding behind the sites.
 As UX is all about giving value for time, it is necessary to give a face to your website.
 People should be aware of the team they are dealing with and the identity should not be kept anonymous.
 Let the best employees be in the light.
 Connect with your visitors more and share the details about yourself and your staff on the website.

 The About page should also tell about the people rather than just the company.
 Make it more personal.
 Even if you don’t have employees, let the About page reveal your journey and story.
 Trust me, people will relate more.

 Studying user behavior is the key to a great UX.
-One preference that users tend to have is of clear navigation.
-Simple navigation structure with clear navigation opportunities always score as there are less chances of confusion.
+One preference that users tend to have is clear navigation.
+Simple navigation structure with clear navigation opportunities always scores as there are fewer chances of confusion.
 Your URL should also reveal the content that is being searched for.
 It should display the words that are being represented.
 Clear navigational choices also correspond to successful SEO.

 Get The Entry

 What kind of website to work on?
 Well, make a website that becomes users’ pet, that they want to brag about, bookmark and visit repeatedly.
 Yes, nothing, but a stellar.
-And SEO, of course, it makes you pitch high.
+And SEO, of course, it makes your pitch high.
 It has evolved and become a lot more than the keyword stuffing.
-Just reign with high quality content and valuable experience, traffic will automatically be on the track.
+Just reign with high-quality content and valuable experience, traffic will automatically be on the track.